 On the first Thursday of every month, people in Johannesburg, Cape Town, Durban, and Bloem come out in their numbers to discover and explore their city’s art and cultural spaces.
-You will normally find a slew of bars, galleries, and street markets at First Thursdays.
+There’s usually a slew of bars, galleries, and street markets at the events.

 This month, we are looking forward to an evening of great food, good company, live music and two special art exhibitions happening in Johannesburg and Durban.

 Know This Place Exhibition

 The KZNSA Gallery is hosting an exhibition inspired by Hans-Ulrich Obrist’s Do It opens this Thursday, 3 October 2019 as part of their First Thursday programme.

 Participating artists are: Daniel Nel, Nabeeha Mohammed, Camilla Pontiggia, Luyanda Zindela, Callan Grecia, Mook Lion, Paulo Menezes, Kylie Wentzel, Sisipho Ngodwana, Olivia Botha, Vivien Kohler, Jess Bothma, Karla Nixon, Angela Shaw, Kim Kandan, Steve Kotze, Dane Stops, Jo Voysey, Brett Seiler, and Audrey Anderson.